samanthamoss87/thai_massage/README.md

 - User doesn't get any email after booking a schedule due to smtp server error
 - Privacy Policy and Terms and conditions page is not working
 - Automated git deployment is not working

+# Credits

+## Acknowledgement
+- My joint business partner of Thai Siam Massage and Richard Lane helped me make the blueprint of the app

+# Contact
+- Please feel free to contact me at samantha.moss87@aol.com